web-archive-group/ELXN42-Article/elxn42.md

 On August 3, 2015, the team initiated both a Search API and Stream API collection with twarc using the hashtag #elxn42.
 Data collection ceased on November 5, 2015, the day after Justin Trudeau was sworn in as the 42nd Prime Minister of Canada.
 We collected for a total of 102 days, 13 hours and 50 minutes.

 To analyze the data set, we took advantage of a number of utilities that are available within twarc and twarc-report, as well as `jq`, Mathematica, and Apache Spark Notebook.
-In accordance with the Twitter ToS, we made the tweet IDs and other derivative data available in a data repository.
+In accordance with the Twitter Terms of Service, we made the tweet IDs and other derivative data available in a data repository.

 Our analytics included:

 - breaking tweet text down by day to track change over time;
 - client analysis, allowing us to see how the scale of mobile devices affected medium interactions;
-- URL analysis, comparing both to Archive-It collections and the Wayback Availabilty API to add to our understanding of crawl completeness;
+- URL analysis, comparing both to Archive-It collections and the [Wayback Availability API](https://archive.org/help/wayback_api.php) to add to our understanding of crawl completeness;
 - and image analysis, using an archive of extracted images.

 Our article introduces our collecting work, the analysis we have done, and provides a framework for other collecting institutions to do similar work with our off-the-shelf open-source tools.